 There were chocolate dipped strawberries with pretty pink sprinkles…

-I also made Chocolate Malted Cupcakes with Chocolate Malted Whip Cream Frosting from Real Mom Kitchen.
+Also, I made Chocolate Malted Cupcakes with Chocolate Malted Whip Cream Frosting.

-After their playing and eating we set up a projection screen in the backyard and they watched Grease!
+After playing and eating, we set up a projection screen in the backyard and watched Grease!

 I made these cute little hanging tea light holders out of punch cups I found at Goodwill.
 We hung them in the trees.
 Nothing adds atmosphere more than candles!